Existence and convergence of the length-preserving elastic flow of clamped curves: Introduction and main results

 In the smooth category, one can show uniqueness ``up to reparametrization'' by a PDE argument similar to \cite{Garcke2000}. {However, due to our low regularity we were not able to prove sufficient contraction estimates.} The reason for that is the rigid characterization of Lipschitz properties of Nemytskii operators, see for instance \cite[Theorem 3.10, Theorem 7.9]{Appell90}.

 The elastic energy of curves has already been studied by Bernoulli.
-The analysis of the elastic flow, i.e. the one-dimensional analogue of the Willmore flow started with \cite{PoldenPDE} and \cite{DKS}.
-The boundary value problem for the elastic flow was considered in \cite{LIN20126414} for clamped curves and in \cite{dall2014evolution} for natural second-order boundary conditions, {see also \cite{Wen,LinLueSchwetlick} for a related second order evolution of the \emph{indicatrix}.
-In \cite{NovagaOkabe}, the elastic flow of curves with infinite length was studied.} Short time existence for the \emph{length-penalized} elastic flow of clamped curves {with initial data in $\CalC^{2 + \varepsilon}$ }was established in \cite{KZE}. {Note that in \cite{KochLamm}, short time existence for the Willmore flow with small rough initial data was shown.}
+The analysis of the elastic flow, i.e.\ the one-dimensional analogue of the Willmore flow started with \cite{PoldenPDE} and \cite{DKS}.
+The boundary value problem for the elastic flow was considered in \cite{LIN20126414} for clamped curves and in \cite{dall2014evolution} for natural second-order boundary conditions, see also \cite{Wen,LinLueSchwetlick,Lin_Lue_2018} for related second order evolutions.
+For further related literature on elastic flows, we refer to \cite{NovagaOkabe,KZE,Okabe_Pozzi_Wheeler_p,Badal2022,Blatt_Hopper_Vorderobermeier22,Okabe_Wheeler_p}.
+Recent research has also studied the geometric evolution of networks and previously achieved results were applied to the elastic flow of networks, see e.g.\ \cite{Elasticflowofnetworkslongtimeexistenceresult,GMP19,NovagaPozzi_p_network,GMP_network_LTE,DLP_network_STE}.
+Moreover, the elastic flow with different ambient geometries has been considered in \cite{Theelasticflowofcurvesonthesphere,MariusAdrian,Pozzetta}, especially, the case of hyperbolic space \cite{MariusAdrian} is of interest, cf.\ \cite{LangerSinger2,2005.13500}.
+Addtionally, we mention the elastic flow of closed curves under a length and area constraint \cite{Okabe_area}.

-Recently the {geometric evolution} of networks gained more attention and previously achieved results were applied to the elastic flow of networks, see e.g. \cite{GMP19} and \cite{Elasticflowofnetworkslongtimeexistenceresult}.
-The elastic flow with different ambient geometries also gained attention, cf. {\cite{Theelasticflowofcurvesonthesphere,MariusAdrian,Pozzetta}}. {In the hyperbolic plane, the elastic energy has a close relationship to the Willmore energy of rotational tori, see \cite{LangerSinger2} and, for instance, \cite{2005.13500}.}

 The {\L}ojasiewicz--Simon gradient inequality is a remarkable result on \emph{(real) analytic} functions which was first proven in $\R^d$ \cite{Loja65}, and later generalized to infinite dimensions \cite{Simon83}, see also \cite{Chill03}.
-Nowadays, it is the fundamental tool for investigating the asymptotic properties of gradient flows with analytic energies, which has been used for many geometric evolution equations, {see for instance \cite{CFS09,Loja,Feehan,MantegazzaPozzetta}.} The fixed-length constraint in \eqref{eq:EF} and \eqref{eq:LengthConstantDuringFlow} obstructs the use of \cite{Chill03} to deduce the gradient inequality, which is why we apply a recent extension to constrained energies \cite{Fabian}. {A different approach to prove convergence for gradient flows of planar curves has been studied in \cite{NovagaOkabeCrelle}.}
+Nowadays, it is the fundamental tool for investigating the asymptotic properties of gradient flows with analytic energies, which has been used for many geometric evolution equations, {see for instance \cite{CFS09,Loja,Feehan,MantegazzaPozzetta,Rupp_Vol_pres,Rupp_Iso,Mantegazza_Pozzetta_Hypersurfaces,okabe2023convergence} and also \cite{NovagaOkabeCrelle} for a different approach.} The fixed-length constraint in \eqref{eq:EF} and \eqref{eq:LengthConstantDuringFlow} obstructs the use of \cite{Chill03} to deduce the gradient inequality, which is why we apply a recent extension to constrained energies \cite{Fabian}.
+We emphasize that this article is the first application of the constrained {\L}ojasiewicz--Simon gradient inequality for a constrained gradient flow.